-Auto Focus Area Selection (page 75)
+Auto Focus Area Selection (page 74)

-When " Multi" is selected for the Auto Focus area, the camera takes simultaneous meter readings at nine different points and automatically selects the best one.
+When "Image: Multi" is selected for the Auto Focus area, the camera takes simultaneous meter readings at nine different points and automatically selects the best one.

-BEST SHOT (page 86)
+• BEST SHOT (page 85)

 Simply select the sample scene that matches the type of image you are trying to record and the camera performs troublesome setups automatically for beautiful images every time.
 New BEST SHOT sample scenes include setups for High Sensitivity and Anti Shake.
+A [BS] (BEST SHOT) button provides direct access to BEST SHOT sample scenes.

-• Business Shot (page 93)
+• Business Shot (page 92)